racharerk/Credit-Risk-Analysis-Default-Prediction/README.md

 ## 📊 Credit Risk Analysis & Default Prediction (Lending Club Dataset)

+##📖 Overview
+This project analyzes borrower data to identify key factors associated with loan default and builds a predictive model to classify high-risk borrowers.

+The goal is to simulate a real-world credit risk analysis process used in financial institutions.

 ## 🧠 Objective
 - Analyze borrower characteristics related to default risk
 - Identify key risk indicators (income, interest rate, grade, DTI)